M/S Explorer, 1969–2007

 Now small fowls flew screaming over the yet yawning gulf; a sullen white surf beat against its steep sides; then all collapsed, and the great shroud of the sea rolled on as it rolled five thousand years ago.

-This would be effective education as far as it goes.
-It would serve the valuable purpose of encouraging students to see the world not as a collection of isolated events, but as a collection of events that can be linked together, across time, across space, through cause and effect, and through parallel patterns.
+This would be effective education as far as it goes, and it would serve the valuable purpose of encouraging students to see the world not as a collection of isolated events, but as a collection of events that can be linked together: across time, across space, through cause and effect, and through parallel patterns.

 But can we do more?